 The contracting authority is not legally obliged to disclose evaluation criteria.

-It is advisable to disclose evaluation criteria to comply with the EC Treaty principles as well as to elicit appropriately tailored bids.
+It is advisable to disclose evaluation criteria to comply with the TFEU principles as well as to elicit appropriately tailored bids.

 Weightings should not be allocated or changed after tenders have been reviewed.